imflash217/Project_Algorithms/README.md

 	* It value can be evaluated at compile time.
 	* A `const` object that is initialized from a `const` expression is also a `const` expression

+* Variables defined inside a function ordinarily are not stored at fixed addresses.
+Hence we can not use `constexpr` pointers to point to such variables.

+* The address of any variable defined outside any function is a constant expression.
+So we can use `constexpr` pointers to point to such objects.